 Make mentorship programs an integral part of business strategy

 Running a mentorship program for female employees is proving to be more and more successful worldwide.
-These businesses experience a myriad of benefits from mentorship.
+These businesses experience myriad benefits from mentorship.
 Companies that have not yet implemented a mentorship program should consider it a good business strategy.

 A mentorship program to be successful should not be viewed as a zero-sum game, meaning a scheme where only one party benefits.
 A good mentorship should be a nurturing relationship between a mentor and mentee that can benefit both.
 A mentee’s success should be a mentor’s success too.